 This wasn’t true!
 How could they say those things!

 You couldn’t compare Mom to Bernice May.
-Bernice May was taller, older, fairly chunky, and dressed mostly in sacky looking house coats, wore her hair in a tightly pulled back pony tail, smoked like a line of factory chimneys.
-And she drank as much as Dad did.
+Bernice May was taller, older, fairly chunky, and dressed mostly in drab, sacky looking house dresses, wore her hair in a tightly pulled back ponytail, smoked like a line of factory chimneys—and she drank as much as Dad did.
 More, maybe.

-Everyone in Northfield knew Bernice May Scoville loved herself and no one else.
+Everyone in Northfield knew Bernice May Scovill loved herself more than anyone.
 She’d driven Dad out of her house and her life with her bad temper, her nagging, her squandering of his money, and her constant demand to be first in everything with everybody!
+That was the talk around town, and probably at Gramma Jess’ dinner table.

 Mom was my height, about five-four, only a few pounds heavier than my 112, so nothing big.
-Her hair was of a gorgeous silver blonde, while mine’s sort of a blend of silver and gold.
-And hers was longer.
+Her hair was of a gorgeous silver blonde, like mine.
+But hers was longer.
 Way longer.
 I didn’t care to have my hair dragging on the floor.
 Okay, it wasn’t, really.
 Anymore, anyway.
-She’d finally gotten it cut a month or so ago to just above her waist.
-Sold it to get money for the new computer she wanted Uncle Xavion to build for her.
+She’d finally gotten it cut a week ago to just above her waist.
+Sold it to get money for the new laptop she wanted, and to finish paying off her course fees.

 Mom didn’t smoke and only drank a wine cooler once or twice a year—which lasted her a week when she did have one.
 Literally!
 She never nagged anyone much and tried to be careful with her money.
 Walked that fine line between getting some of the things she needed and wanted and making sure we kids had all we needed and most of what we wanted.
 Until today, she’d tried to make sure Dad was happy, too.